AMDHome/dns_notify/README.md

 The two supported arguements are as follows:
 (`T`): This option will omit checking the TTL for just this domain.
 Use this if you dont know the primary DNS server that holds the records
 (`$ip`): This option will change the DNS server for this specific domain.
 It will not use the hardcoded server in the script.
+This is useful for subzones with seperate nameservers

 These two arguements are mutually exclusive.
 If you have one you cannot have the other